 - If you have any of these health problems: Bowel block, belly pain, upset stomach, rectal bleeding, throwing up, or change in bowel habits lasting longer than 2 weeks.

 This is not a list of all drugs or health problems that interact with this drug.

-- To help with constipation, your child may need to drink more liquids, exercise, or include more fiber in the diet.
-Talk with the doctor.
+- To help with constipation, you may need to drink more liquids, exercise, or include more fiber in your diet.
+Talk with your doctor.

 - If the tip of the tube or this drug will not go into the rectum, do not force it.
 Call the doctor.

 - If this drug is taken by mouth, get medical help or call a poison control center right away.